ORKNEY & SHETLAND

 Westray.
 The largest of the northern islands, it has rolling farmland, sandy beaches and great coastal walks.

 Papa Westray.
-This tiny 4×1 mile island has 5500-year-old Knap of Howar, the oldest domestic building in Europe.
+This tiny 4×1 mile island has a 5500-year-old Knap of Howar, the oldest domestic building in Europe.

 I took the Northlink Ferry from Kirkwall to Lerwick in Shetland.
-It begins its journey in Aberdeen and stops at Kirkwall 3 times a week departing at 23:45 arriving in Lerwick at 07:30 (£20.5/passenger one way).
+It begins its journey in Aberdeen and stops at Kirkwall 3 times a week departing at 23:45 and arriving in Lerwick at 07:30 (£20.5/passenger one way).
 It then leaves Lerwick at 17:30 to return to Kirkwall at 23:00 on the same day giving you about 10 hours on Shetland.
 There are about 115 cabin beds, pod beds and reclining seats plus room for 600 passengers.
 The vessel, built-in 2002, is very attractive with a big restaurant and 3 lounges.
 I had a shower (£3 for a quick 5 minutes) on my way back to Kirkwall.

 SHETLAND